vpoupet/myriad/README.md

 ## Myriad

 Myriad is a black and white theme to be used with `slides.js` and `slides.css`.
-It defines 4 types of slides
+It defines 5 types of slides

-### Title Slide
+### Title Slides

 `section` elements with the class `title` will be styled as title slides.
 These may have:
 * an `h1` element for the title of the presentation